Anelasticity: Wave propagation

-The Boltzmann Superposition Principle
+Boltzmann superposition principle

 Each response function constitutes a complete representation of the anelastic properties of the solid.
 Therefore, any one of the response functions can be used to completely describe the anelastic behaviour of the solid, and every other response function can be derived from the chosen one.

 The Boltzmann superposition principle states that every stress applied at a different time deforms the material as it if were the only one.
 This can be written generally for a series of stresses $\sigma_i(i=1,2,...,m)$ that are applied at successive times $t_1',t_2',...,t_m'$.
 In this situation, the total strain will be:

 or in the integral form, is the stress is varied continuously:

 The controlled variable can always be changed, expressing the stress as a function of time in a similar way:

 These integral expressions are a generalization of Hooke's law in the case of anelasticity, and they show that material acts almost as they have a memory of their history of stress and strain.
 These two of equations imply that there is a relation between the J(t) and M(t).
 To obtain it the method of Laplace transforms can be used, or they can be related implicitly by:

 In this way though they are correlated in a complicated manner and it is not easy to evaluate one of these functions knowing the other.
 Hover it is still possible in principle to derive the stress relaxation function from the creep function and vice versa thanks to the Boltzamann principle.